David Lee (basketball): New York Knicks (2005–2010)

 Lee was selected by the Knicks with the team's second first-round pick (30th overall) in the 2005 NBA draft, following Channing Frye.
 Lee signed with the team on July 1, 2005.

 Lee was installed as a starting forward for a stretch of 13 games in December 2005 and January 2006.
 Lee posted 23 points on 10–11 shooting, along with 15 rebounds and three steals in 52 minutes as the Knicks went on to defeat the Phoenix Suns in triple-overtime on January 2, 2006.
 Lee averaged 5.1 points (59.6%) and 4.5 rebounds per game in his rookie season while averaging 16.9 minutes of playing time in 67 games.

-With an injury to Channing Frye, Lee started his first game of the season against the Chicago Bulls on November 28, 2006.
+After Channing Frye was injured, Lee started his first game of the season against the Chicago Bulls on November 28, 2006.
 On December 16, 2006, he was one of 10 players ejected in the Knicks–Nuggets brawl.
 However, he was not involved in the brawl and was not suspended by the NBA.
 On December 20, 2006, in a double-overtime game against the Charlotte Bobcats with 0.1 seconds left, Lee scored the winning basket by tipping in an inbound pass.
 This was within the league's so-called Trent Tucker Rule, whereby a player cannot catch and shoot a successful field goal with less than three-tenths of a second remaining on the clock.
-At the All-Star break, Lee had averaged 11.1 points on 61.05% shooting (first in the league), an 80.0% free throw percentage, 10.8 rebounds (8th in NBA) and 1.8 assists in 30.9 minutes a game.
+At the All-Star break, Lee had averaged 11.1 points on 61% shooting (first in the league), an 80% free throw percentage, 10.8 rebounds (8th in NBA) and 1.8 assists in 30.9 minutes a game.
 On February 16, 2007, Lee, playing for the Sophomores, was named the Most Valuable Player in the Rookie Challenge, finishing with 30 points on 14 of 14 shooting from the field and 11 rebounds.
 On February 23, 2007, in a game against the Milwaukee Bucks, Lee came down on future teammate Andrew Bogut's foot and sprained his ankle.
 The original diagnosis was for him to only miss a few days, but nearly three weeks after the injury he was still unable to play.
 He was reexamined and the doctor found that he had a much more severe sprain than was originally diagnosed.
 Lee played only sporadic minutes for the remaining games of the season.